 Sometimes individuals want to wait and see what happens.
 Unfortunately, this doesn’t always work for everyone.
 While yoga related lawsuits are relatively uncommon, if you are uninsured and happen to get sued, you cannot buy coverage after the loss occurs.
 Therefore, protecting yourself with yoga business insurance can keep you safe before anything happens.

 5. Coverage follows you wherever you teach, even internationally and with children.

 You're covered whether you teach at a yoga studio, fitness center, recreation center, someone's house, or all of the above.
 You are even covered on international trips up to 30 days and while you work with kids.
 Your Fitness and Wellness Liability policy follows you wherever you teach.

 In the end, your students’ choices are out of your control.
 Regardless of how much you train and prepare to teach yoga, you cannot control your students’ behavior and choices during your classes.
 While yoga is not meant to be competitive, students often still push themselves, and sometimes too far.
 In some cases, students want to learn more and grow, other times it’s a lack of knowledge.
 Either way, don’t you want to protect yourself?
-We suggest you make the investment ahead of time to secure your career and financial future.
+We suggest you make the investment in yoga liability insurance ahead of time to secure your career and financial future.
 Get yourself insured today.